ssamuroff/telegraph_headline_generator/README.md

 ------------------------
 Boris Johnson:
-"It's true: the BBC really is to blame for poverty"
+"It's true: the BBC really is to blame for child poverty"
 ------------------------

 ------------------------